 Software Requirement NRR

-SR1 0
+SR1 1

 SR2 2

 SR3 2

-SR4 1
+SR4 2

 SR5 1

-SR6 1

-Finally, the metric is based on a query expression that is used to retrieve information from the underlying TIM.
-The tracesFrom... to... function returns all paths between source and target artifact passed into the function as parameters.
-In comparison to expressing this statement in other query languages such as Structured Query Language (SQL), no knowledge about the potential paths between the source and target artifacts in the TIM is needed.
 Figure 3 shows that the columns of the tabular result structure are defined in the brackets after the keyword collect.
 In the first column the name of the Software Requirement of each path is given and in the second column the name of each target Software Requirement is given.
 Both columns can contain the same artifacts multiple times, but the combination of each target with each source artifact is only contained once.